The delicate art of managing a crisis

-Who’s to blame when a crisis strikes?
-The psychology of blame, how crises unfold, ‘crisis contagion’ and what we can learn from them are grist to the mill for Associate Professor Dan Laufer from Te Herenga Waka—Victoria University of Wellington's School of Marketing and International Business.
+The psychology of blame, how crises unfold, ‘crisis contagion’, and what we can learn from them are the focus of Associate Professor Dan Laufer's research.

 An international commentator and columnist for the New Zealand Herald, Associate Professor Laufer sees his role as engaging with the business and government sectors, as well as with the general public through the media.

 He focuses on high-level topics and is keen that people, businesses and governments learn from failings from crises.

 As part of that work, Laufer has spoken to many in the corporate world and the public sector, and given seminars for mayors through Local Government New Zealand and to senior government officials.

 “When a crisis hits an organisation, other, similar organisations are at risk of a spill-over effect.
 This can have a detrimental impact on an organisation if it doesn’t take decisive action.

 “One example of crisis contagion was the water contamination crisis in Havelock North.
 Suddenly there were thousands of people around the country thinking about the water they were drinking and wondering what was happening with their district council and if they were handling water quality correctly.”